HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

     ![Domino Designer with Domino REST API](../../assets/images/KeepSchemaFileResource2.png)

-    Most people will use [**Schema and Scope Management UI**](../../references/usingwebui/schemaui.md), also known as the **AdminUI**, to modify the schema.
+    Most people will use [**Schema and Scope Management UI**](../../references/usingwebui/schemaui.md), also known as the **Admin UI**, to modify the schema.
 This can also be done through the API.

     A brave developer could use Domino designer to create or update the schema.
 If you manually modify your schema make sure to refresh the schema cache, see [**Domino REST API task**](../../references/usingdominorestapi/restapitask.md#domino-rest-api-task-commands) for details.

 2. **Link a schema to a scope** The scope configuration is stored in the `KeepConfig.nsf` database.
 This separation of `scope` and `schema` means multiple scopes can link to a single schema.
 You use the scope name when performing all CRUD operations, it's the value to the query param `dataSource`.
-You can create the scope using the API or the AdminUI.
+You can create the scope using the API or the Admin UI.

 3. Optional **Create an OAuth application** When you use Domino REST API as your IdP, you can create one or more OAuth applications that can access one or more of the defined scopes.